5.

 Artists

-Enslaved as well as free African Americans pursued opportunities to create poetry, paintings, sculpture, and other forms of self-expression.
+Enslaved as well as free African Americans pursued opportunities to create poetry, paintings, sculpture, and other forms of artistic self-expression.
 Many, of course, had to create their opportunities to create.
-(Perhaps southern archives hold drawings created by slaves in the private papers of antebellum slaveowners, there to be discovered by researchers.)
-Presented here are works of three enslaved and four free African Americans.
-View each work as itself first; then consider its meaning to its creator and its time; then analyze its place as African American art in antebellum America.
-This may be difficult to do in the context of a Toolbox on antebellum African Americans, but respecting these artists' work requires it.
+(Perhaps southern archives hold drawings created by slaves in the private papers of antebellum slaveholders, there to be discovered by researchers.)
+Presented here are works of four African Americans—two free-born, one enslaved, and one probably a freed slave.
+View each work as itself first; then consider its meaning to its creator and its time; then analyze its place in African American art overall.
+What makes a work of art "art"?
+What makes it historically important?

-- Robert Scott Duncanson was a free-born painter born of an African American mother and white father in New York.
+- Robert Seldon Duncanson was a free-born painter born of a black woman and a white man in New York.
 His painting career flourished in Cincinnati, Ohio, where the Freedmen's Bureau of Ohio underwrote a European study trip for Duncanson in 1853.
-Here we view three of Duncanson's landscapes—Mayan Ruins, Yucatan (1848), Uncle Tom and Eva (1853, a year after the publication of Harriet Beecher Stowe's Uncle Tom's Cabin), and Minneopa Falls, Minnesota (1862; note the Native American by the waterfall).
+Here we view three of Duncanson's landscapes created between 1853 and 1863—The Quarry, Landscape with Rainbow, and Uncle Tom and Little Eva (created a year after the publication of Harriet Beecher Stowe's Uncle Tom's Cabin).
+What impressions do you have of Duncanson from his paintings?
+What does he convey in his landscapes?
+Why do you think he painted Uncle Tom and Little Eva?
+What reaction might the painting have received in 1853?

-- The son of a former slave, Augustus Washington learned how to produce daguerreotype photographs while at Dartmouth College and later opened a studio in Hartford, Connecticut.
-Here we view fourteen portrait photographs of the wealthy white families of Hartford, in addition to one portrait of John Brown, the leader of the Harper's Ferry rebellion.
-(See the Washington daguerreotypes of African Americans in Liberia in Theme V: EMANCIPATION, #4, Liberia.)
+- Augustus Washington, the son of a former slave, learned how to produce daguerreotype photographs while at Dartmouth College and later opened a studio in Hartford, Connecticut.
+Here we view two groups of his daguerreotypes: (1) fourteen portraits of the wealthy white families of Hartford, in addition to one portrait of John Brown, the leader of the Harper's Ferry rebellion; and (2) fourteen portraits of African American emigrants in Liberia.
+How does he pose his white and black subjects (or how do they pose themselves?)

 Discussion questions

-- How do these African Americans define themselves as artists, in their terms in their time?
+- How do these African American artists define themselves as artists, in their terms in their time?

-- To what extent does their artistic activity define their sense of themselves?
+- Put another way, to what extent does their artistic activity define their identity (as far as you can determine)?

 - From what you can infer, how did white people respond to the artistic creations of these African Americans?